 Her father, Rudolf Hruba, was a wealthy jeweller and president of the Jewels Association.
 Her brother later became a film producer in the United States under the name of Rudy Ralston.
 Vera studied ballet as a child and turned to ice skating when she was 10 years old.

-As a figure skater, she represented Czechoslovakia in competition under her birth name Věra Hrubá.
+As a figure skater, she represented Czechoslovakia in competitions under her birth name Věra Hrubá.
 She competed at the 1936 European Figure Skating Championships and placed 15th.
 Later that season, she competed at the 1936 Winter Olympics in Garmisch-Partenkirchen in Nazi Germany, where she placed 17th.
 Hrubá also competed at the 1937 European Figure Skating Championships and placed 7th.
+In 1937, she toured the United States in ice revues.
+RKO offered her a screen test, but she refused because she was getting married.
+Her engagement to a half-Jewish boy dissolved when his parents did not consent to his wedding to a Catholic.

-Vera Hruba escaped her native Czechoslovakia in March 1939 on the last plane out before the Nazis closed the borders in Czechoslovakia.
+Vera Hruba escaped her native Czechoslovakia in March 1939 on the last plane out before the Nazis closed the borders of Czechoslovakia.
 Via Paris, she and her mother travelled by ship to New York.
 Later her brother and father followed them.
 In 1946 she would become an American citizen.

 Hubra became part of the 'Ice Vanities' and toured America.
 When the show came to California, Republic Pictures representatives saw the show and loved it.
 Republic put everyone under contract and made Ice-Capades (Joseph Santley, 1941) which was so successful they made a follow-up, Ice-Capades Revue (Bernard Vorhaus, 1942), the following year.